Thursday 12 September 2024

 ** It's a minor point, but one of my favourite things in this book is the fact that Nahum Ludd manages to assert authority over these three Space Marines even when they're in the thick of combat-readiness.
 Pretty badass for a junior commissar.

 *** This is also one of my favourite bits - the Chaos ships that follow them out of the warp all shout their own names over and over through the vox, like giant metal evil Pokémon.
-The best of which has to be TORMAGEDDON MONSTRUM REX! - I mean, if that isn't the silliest most extreme names for an evil spaceship you've ever heard I don't know what to say to you.
+The best of which has to be TORMAGEDDON MONSTRUM REX! - I mean, if that isn't one of the silliest most extreme names for an evil spaceship you've ever heard I don't know what to say to you.

 Friday 21 April 2023